 It’s the world’s most heavily consumed spirit and has a history that dates back over 5,000 years – yet many Western drinkers haven’t even heard of baijiu.
-Even though there are 6,000 distilleries in China making 8 billion litres of baijiu in a year, very little of that liquid gets exported.
+Despite there being 6,000 distilleries in China making 8 billion litres of baijiu in a year, very little of that liquid gets exported.
 That’s a real shame, since China’s national drink is known for its fragrant and complex aromas and layers.
-The good news, though, is that exports are on the rise – so it’s a good time to get better acquainted with what the best examples of baijiu can offer drink lovers.
+The good news, though, is that exports are on the rise – there’s never been a better time to get acquainted with what the best examples of baijiu can offer drink lovers.

 HOW DO WE JUDGE THESE SPIRITS?